 What is the current price / NAV of HSBC Consumption Fund-Reg(IDCW Payout)?

-The current NAV of HSBC Consumption Fund-Reg(IDCW Payout) is ₹14.64, as of 12th December 2025.What are the returns of HSBC Consumption Fund-Reg(IDCW Payout)?
+The current NAV of HSBC Consumption Fund-Reg(IDCW Payout) is ₹12.87, as of 16th March 2026.What are the returns of HSBC Consumption Fund-Reg(IDCW Payout)?

 What are the top 5 sectoral holdings of HSBC Consumption Fund-Reg(IDCW Payout)?